Congratulations from UAA!

 Parking and Transportation

-There will be American Sign Language interpreters for both the rehearsal and the ceremony.
+There will be American Sign Language interpreters for the ceremony.
 Please call Disability Support Services at (907) 786-4530 regarding other special need requirements.

 Arrangements have been made with a professional photographer to take pictures of each graduate.
-Proofs will be e-mailed to you approximately two weeks after graduation.
+Proofs will be e-mailed to you approximately two weeks after the ceremony.

 Honors cords are distributed to associate and baccalaureate degree seeking students at the end of the spring semester.
-If you received honors in the summer or fall semesters of the previous year, or if you are eligible for honors for the spring of the current year, an email will be sent to your UAA student email address, late-March/early-April informing you when you will be able to pick up your honor cord at One Stop Student Services in the University Center located at 3901 Old Seward Hwy., Anchorage, Alaska.
+If you are eligible for honors, an email will be sent to your UAA student email address informing you when you will be able to pick up your honor cord at One Stop Student Services in the University Center located at 3901 Old Seward Hwy., Anchorage, Alaska.
 Please note that graduate students do not receive honor cords.
-Click here for more information.
+Click here to learn more about honors cords.

 What Not to Bring to Commencement

 Do not bring horns, mechanical noise makers or helium balloons to the commencement ceremony.
-These items will be confiscated upon entry by Sullivan Arena security.
+These items will be confiscated upon entry.

-Children and Infants will not be allowed to accompany graduates on the Sullivan Arena floor.
+Children and infants will not be allowed to accompany graduates on the Alaska Airlines Center floor.
 The ceremony is long and the pace is fast and hectic as students cross the stage to receive their diploma covers and shake hands with university leadership.
-For safety reasons, please arrange for family and friends to care for children in the Sullivan Arena bleacher seats.
+For safety reasons, please arrange for family and friends to care for children in the Alaska Airlines Center bleacher seats.